Synchronization and exceptional points in nonreciprocal active polar mixtures: Results and discussion

 As an illustration, we show snapshots of particle simulations close to EPs in Fig.~\ref{fig:snapshots_fixed_difference-5}.
-At the non-critical EP ($g_{AB}=-5$), antiflocking still persists [Fig.~\ref{fig:snapshots_fixed_difference-5}(a)].
-Within the oscillatory regime [$g_{AB}=-4$, Fig.~\ref{fig:snapshots_fixed_difference-5}(b)], synchronization of same-species particles is already reduced.
+At the non-critical EP ($g_{AB}=-5$), antiflocking still persists [Fig.~\ref{fig:snapshots_fixed_difference-5}(a)] (see Supplementary Movies 5-8).
+Within the oscillatory regime [$g_{AB}=-4$, Fig.~\ref{fig:snapshots_fixed_difference-5}(b)], antiflocking in constant direction does not survive anymore and the degree of synchronization among same-species particles starts to decrease.
 At the CEPs [$g_{AB}=-3$ and $g_{AB}=-2$ in Figs.~\ref{fig:snapshots_fixed_difference-5}(c,e)], clusters dynamically form and break up.
-The synchronization is further reduced and particles rotate in both clockwise and counterclockwise directions, yielding a broad frequency distribution, as shown in Fig.~\ref{fig:distribution_spontaneous_chirality_paper}(c).
-This CEP-related behavior contrasts with the one in-between the CEPs ($g_{AB}=-2.5$), characterized by large, synchronized single-species clusters and a narrow frequency distribution [Figs.~\ref{fig:snapshots_fixed_difference-5}(d),\ref{fig:distribution_spontaneous_chirality_paper}(a)].

-\textit{Conclusion}---We demonstrate that nonreciprocal orientational couplings induce spontaneous chirality and synchronization in particle systems for a broad range of parameters.
-The coherence of chiral motion depends crucially on the strength of nonreciprocity.
-In particular, critical exceptional points, indicating the transition to time-dependent states on a mean-field level, leave clear signatures on the microscopic scale: in their vicinity, the nonreciprocity-induced chirality peaks and markedly exceeds values in fully antisymmetric systems.
-Our study constitutes a scale-bridging view on the effects of nonreciprocity on observable particle dynamics.
-Notably, nonreciprocity-induced chirality is also observed in the absence of repulsion, across different system sizes, and for various coupling radii.
+Here, the synchronization of particles is further reduced and particles rotate in both clockwise and counterclockwise directions.
+This less synchronized behavior at CEPs contrasts with the large, synchronized single-species clusters observed for the fully antisymmetric case in-between the CEPs [$g_{AB}=-g_{BA}=-2.5$, Figs.~\ref{fig:snapshots_fixed_difference-5}(d)].
+The difference between these cases is also reflected in the corresponding frequency distributions of particles, shown in Figs.~\ref{fig:distribution_spontaneous_chirality_paper}(a) and (c).
+In the antisymmetric case, the frequency distribution is very narrow [Fig.~\ref{fig:distribution_spontaneous_chirality_paper}(a)], whereas close to the CEP, it significantly broadens [Fig.~\ref{fig:distribution_spontaneous_chirality_paper}(c)].
+We observe similar CEP-related behavior along nonreciprocal paths with different values of $d$ and in the absence of repulsion [see Supplementary Notes 2 and 4].
+To summarize, at parameter combinations related to CEPs, particles exhibit distinct dynamical behavior, characterized by a reduced degree of synchronization while the spontaneous chirality is increased.